This is part 2 of a 4 part series on Esports.

 That said, some players are better off than others.
 Certain esports, including League, have instituted significant salaries for players.
 In some of the most competitive regions, such as the US and China, players can receive monthly salaries between three and five thousand US dollars.
 In the League’s North American circuit, the LCS, players are paid salaries comparable to players in the Major League Soccer (MLS) circuit.
 In other games however, players may earn money from competing in tournaments, but that’s conditional rather than guaranteed.
 In DOTA 2, teams that do not win the prize pool of The International are left to their own devices to cobble together earnings from the disparate grassroots tournaments organized throughout the year.
 In this environment, even the auxiliary jobs, such as commentators, referees, and studio managers, are weakened.
 As a result, professional esports players rely on the developers to create structures wherein their teams can provide regular salaries, namely an organized league and competitive season, and whatever corporate sponsorships they can get.This brings us to the bottom line: esports, for all their international growth and interest, are still vessels for their developers to promote their games.
 The professional leagues are maintained and developed by for-profit entities, which operate accordingly.
 The next part of this four-part series will explain many of the broad concepts introduced here, using League of Legends as an example to highlight the global reach of the world’s most popular esport.

-Part 3, highlighting how all of the processes outlined in these first two parts function in a case study, and Part 4, discussing the quandaries that arise from the Chinese government's attempts to influence Esports, will be completed soon.
+Click here to read Part 3, highlighting how all of the processes outlined in these first two parts function in a case study.